ThomasLecat/udacity-multiagent-tennis/README.md

 # Udacity Multiagent Tennis

-This repository implements a multi-agent version of [DDPG](https://arxiv.org/abs/1509.02971) agent that solves the two player Unity environment _Tennis_.
+This repository implements a multi-agent version of [DDPG](https://arxiv.org/abs/1509.02971) that solves the two player Unity environment _Tennis_.

 Our implementation follows the centralized training and decentralized execution paradigm.
 We share the weights of the actor and critic models between agents and